aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 ### 3. Flash and Monitor the Microcontroller from Your Laptop

-The final step in the modify->build->download->flash sequence is to flash the microcontroller.
+The final step in the *modify->build->download->flash* sequence is to flash the microcontroller.
 Connect the microcontroller to your laptop.
 Next, from the command prompt or terminal opened earlier, ensure you are in the `cdd` directory and then use *esptool* to flash.

 {{% notice note %}}
 The command `esptool ...` will be used.
-Note the syntax that works for *your* laptop installation (e.g., `./esptool.py`, etc.).
+Use the syntax that works for *your* laptop installation (e.g., `./esptool.py`, `esptool`, etc.).
 {{% /notice %}}

 Run the flashing program replacing the `--port` with your value (default for macOS used below).